We're shocked: Donald Trump is a sexist

 Story highlights

-- Julian Zelizer says it's too late for Republican leaders to suddenly realize what's been obvious
+- Julian Zelizer: It's too late for Republicans to realize what's been obvious

 - Trump has wallowed in sexism and racism for years, Zelizer says